Creative Industries Bulgaria

 The Bulgarian fashion industry has experienced positive developments during the years before the economic crisis – constant increase in production, winners at design competitions, awards and distinctions at prestigious foreign forums and participation in fashion weeks in the world capitals of style.
 The industry has experienced low production levels in 2009 however the years after are of stabilization.

 Presently, Bulgaria is Europe’s most resilient market for the production of apparel.
 The local companies are developing their production taking into consideration specific niches of international markets where demand is characterised with preference to smaller series of apparel products with a complex design.
-At the same time, Bulgarian companies are heading towards mid and upper-mid price segments of the
+At the same time, Bulgarian companies are heading towards mid and upper-mid price segments of the European confection market.
+These are the positions that the Bulgarian apparel producers are targeting and expect to explore further in the years to come.

 One of the major advantages of Bulgarian apparel and textile producers is the ability to make fast deliveries to the European market.
 Compared to the industry in China and India, Bulgarian companies are able to respond in a shorter time frame to unexpected fluctuations in the demand.
 Moreover Bulgarian textile producers have already specialized in production of high quality products, implementing orders for famous international brands, which give them advantage in this segment of the world textile market.